Skip to main content

 Learning to Argue in Higher Education

-By Edited by Richard Andrews, Edited by Sally Mitchell
+By Richard Andrews, Sally Mitchell

 Learning to Argue in Higher Education promises to make a substantial contribution to the thinking about argument in rhetoric and composition.